Plug It In

 no longer needed so please disregard.

 Plug the USB Type-C connector into the SLN-ALEXA-IOT Development kit and the dual Type-A connectors into

-When you power on the kit for the first time, you will see the LED cycle through various color patterns.
+When you power on the kit for the first time, the LED will turn from blinking orange to permanent orange

 The SLN-ALEXA-IOT Development kit starts in Wi-Fi access point mode which will be displayed on any

 device that has Wi-Fi client available.
 The SSID will be “MCU_Voice_” followed by the

 The password of this Access Point is the serial number of the device.